alphagov/govuk-developer-docs/source/manual/rebooting-machines.html.md

 is safe\_to\_reboot::can\_reboot: 'yes', so if it does not say it is unsafe, or does not have a class in hieradata at all, then it is safe.

-There is a fabric task to schedule a machine for downtime in Nagios for 20 minutes and then reboot it:
+There is a Fabric task to schedule a machine for downtime in Nagios for 20 minutes and then reboot it:

     fab $environment -H graphite-1.management vm.reboot